3.3 Traumatic Brain Injury & the Rancho Los Amigos Scale

 • Reduce environmental stimulation — quiet room, few people, dim lighting.

-• Keep sessions short, familiar, and consistent; use the same therapist and routine.
+• Keep sessions short, familiar, and consistent; use the same therapist and the same routine.

 • Do not expect new learning; expect and de-escalate agitation rather than confronting it.

-• Protect the patient and others; agitation is part of recovery, not misbehavior.
+• Protect the patient and others; agitation is part of recovery, not misbehavior, and the patient is not held responsible for it.

 Confused-Appropriate and Higher (Levels V-VIII)